 Significance and Use

-Finite element analysis is a valuable method for evaluating the performance of metallic stents and in quantifying quantities such as internal stresses, internal strains, and deformation patterns due to applied external loads and boundary conditions.
-Many times an analysis is performed to correlate to and plan experimental tests.
+4.1 Finite element analysis is a valuable tool for evaluating the performance of metallic stents and in estimating quantities such as stress, strain, and displacement due to applied external loads and boundary conditions.
+FEA of stents is frequently performed to determine the worst-case size for experimental fatigue (or durability) testing and differentiation of performance between designs.
 A finite element analysis is especially valuable in determining quantities that cannot be readily measured.

 ICS Number Code 11.040.40 (Implants for surgery, prothetics and orthotics)